ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 Download Ubuntu server ISO [ubuntu-22.04.2-live-server-amd64.iso](https://releases.ubuntu.com/jammy/ubuntu-22.04.2-live-server-amd64.iso).

 # Create the virtual Machine on VMware ESXi/Fusion
 Create a virtual machine and start the installation.
-I used `Ubuntu Server (minimized)`.
-Customize the network connections.
+I used `Ubuntu Server (minimized)` with SSH server.
+Customize the network connections for your network.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Use SSH to access the VM
-Use SSH to access the VM, you'll have access to copy/paste 😉
+After the initial Ubuntu setup, use SSH to access the VM, you'll have access to copy/paste 😉
 ```sh
 ssh -l <USERNAME> 192.168.13.xxx
 ```

 ### Customize network options (Optional)
-Edit the file `00-installer-config.yaml` to configure a static IP address:
+This should not be requited since you should have done it in the initial phase of the install.
+In case you need to customize it, you can edit the file `00-installer-config.yaml` to configure the network interface:

 ```sh
 sudo vi  /etc/netplan/00-installer-config.yaml
 ```

-Add the following lines (adapt to your network):
+Adapt to your network:

     #  /etc/netplan/00-installer-config.yaml
     version: 2